Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 console.log(bird.claws); // undefined
 {% endhighlight %}

-So we see that using our current implementation, we can't access the instance-scoped property `claws` which is defined in `Animal`.
+We see that using our current implementation, we can't access the instance-scoped property `claws` which is defined in `Animal`.

 However, before delving into that, let's quickly discuss what `this` means with `new Bird()`.
 From [TypeScript Deep Dive](https://basarat.gitbooks.io/typescript/content/docs/classes-emit.html):
 >... let's look at effect of `new` on `this` inside the called function.
 Basically `this` inside the called function is going to point to the newly created object that will be returned from the function. ...